 • Legislative Committee Update: The Legislative Committee, consisting of Carlos (Chair), Laura, Kim, Donna, and Barb H., meet weekly.
 They created a survey to get a global view of residents’ concerns, which will be used to frame the work that will go to DHSH.
 The survey will be sent to all members of the Presidents Roundtable and to all WACCRA members.
 The Committee is also meeting with Bea Rector, DHSH Assistant Secretary of Aging and Long-Term Support Agency (ALTSA), on Sept.
 20 about what the state will do to craft and implement legislation.
 They would like to involve Marcia Riggers from Covenant Shores who is part of the Presidents Roundtable.
 Monica reported that her husband invited Representative Lisa Callan to attend the Annual Meeting.
 (Rep. Callan sponsored the Proviso that awarded $300K for development of legislation.)
 Donna suggested inviting Patty Kuderer to the Annual Meeting since she is a candidate for the WA State Insurance Commissioner.
 Carlos reported that local legislators are coming to Emerald Heights.

 • Communications Task Force: The task force members include Monica (Chair), Kim, Nickie, Barbara K., Rick, and Tom.
 Monica distributed the report, authored by Nickie and Kim, about the focus groups (Skyline, Timber Ridge, and Mirabella) and survey (Horizon House) research to board members.
 (The liaisons at Skyline, Timber Ridge, and Mirabella should send the report to focus group participants.)
 The purpose of the study was to determine how residents prefer receiving WACCRA communications.
 Two major findings were: 1) Members prefer receiving brief summaries with links to the WACCRA website for more information, and 2) Members are more likely to read the communications if they come from the liaison.
 (If action is requested, they want “ALERT” added to the communication.)
 Monica and Yvonne are testing the new format for the News-Mail.
 If the News-Mail is to come from the liaisons, this is a new role for them beyond membership.
-Perhaps a pdf version of the NewsMail could be sent to Susan for her to distribute with instructions to the liaisons.
+Perhaps a pdf version of the News-Mail could be sent to Susan for her to distribute with instructions to the liaisons.

 Barbara Knight suggested that the WACCRA brochure should be updated (currently May 2020).
 She suggested that more information could be included on why WACCRA is important.
 The Communications Task Force will update the brochure.
 Celie Brown also thought we should explore the idea of WACCRA folders.
 Donna asked Celie to take the lead on determining the budget necessary for the folders, what would go into the folders, etc.